hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Static-Nodes.md

     Bootnodes and static nodes are parallel methods for finding peers.
 Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and statics nodes.
-For example, you run multiple nodes on MainNet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).
+For example, you run multiple nodes on Mainnet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).

     To find peers, configure one or more [bootnodes](Bootnodes.md).
 To configure a specific set of